 Firstly, disconnect the computer’s power cord.
 Next, remove the screw holding the GPU in place and carefully pull it out.
 Tighten any loose connections with a screwdriver.

 Ensure that every connection has been tightened and re-attach the GPU.
 Turn on your computer and plug the power cable in to check if the artifacts remain.

 Replace Thermal Paste

-Your graphics card may need to be tweaked a bit more if underclocking doesn’t solve the artifact issue.
+Your graphics card may need to be tweaked a bit more if underclocking it doesn’t solve the artifact issue.
 If it does not fix the problem, try changing the thermal paste.

 Over time, the stock thermal paste hardens.
 In this case, you can lower the temperature of your graphics card by reapplying it with a good-quality thermal paste.

 To apply the new thermal paste, you will have to remove the GPU’s fans and heatsink.

 Analyze Your VRAM Situation

 You can’t take your GPU to a computer store and ask them to fix the VRAM (aside from reducing the amount of data used on it).
 If your issue is with the VRAM, there isn’t much you can do.
 Instead of fixing individual chips inside the cards, they usually recommend replacing the entire card.